These non-Muslims from Pakistan make us proud to be Pakistani

 46. Dr. Mira Phailbus

 Dr Mira Phailbus became the first woman in Pakistan to be be appointed as Ombudsman.
 She was given the charge of Punjab’s Ombudsman in March 2013.
 A prominent educationist, Dr Phailbus remained as Principal of Kinnaird College for several years.
 She also served as Minister for Education and Minority Affairs in Punjab Government.
+She one of the non-Muslims from Pakistan who makes this country better.

 47. Dr. Alexander John Malik